CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 Similarly to native applications, web applications are not able to access blockchain data directly.
 For this to occur, the device on which the dApp was running would need to store the entire blockchain.
 Web application dApps can however access a blockchain via another service.

-Bridges like [MetaMask](https://metamask.io/) allow Ethereum decentralized applications to be run inside a web browser.
-This means that a user can operate their Ethereum dApp, which accesses the blockchain, without the need to store the blockchain.
-Of course by not running a full node, users are trusting the third-party MetaMask servers as part of their interaction with the blockchain.

-[MyEther Wallet](https://www.myetherwallet.com/) is another interface which allows users to interact with the Ethereum blockchain.
-While MyEther Wallet states that no data leaves your computer/your browser, the site's disclaimer also declares that when using the service, there is always the possibility that funds could be lost if something unexpected happens.

-Infura, is an Infrastructure-as-a-Service (Iaas) product which allows developers of dApps to interact with the Ethereum blockchain through a collection of third-party nodes in a load balanced environment.
-This is in contrast with developers of dApp having to run their own single full node.
-Interestingly, Infura is the IaaS which makes bridges like MetaMask possible.
-MetaMask and other blockchain projects utilize the Infura IaaS via Infura's APIs.

-Infura provides JSON-RPC, web socket and REST endpoints over TLS.

 ### TODO web3
 [web3](https://web3js.readthedocs.io/en/1.0/)